 The Meaning of a Blue Butterfly

-The color blue symbolizes peace, stability, authority; in some cultures, it carries a spiritual element and provides a sense of calm and peacefulness.
-The spiritual meaning of a butterfly has a connection with Christianism, specifically the concept of “ascension.”
+Blue symbolizes peace, stability, and authority; in some cultures, it carries a spiritual element and provides a sense of calm and peacefulness.
+A butterfly’s spiritual meaning is connected with Christianism, specifically the concept of “ascension.”

 Because this delicate, typically vibrant living being in the animal world goes through a metamorphosis, its symbolism for spiritual transformation and rebirth is easy to see.

-When you’ve gone through a big life change or are taking steps to effect one, getting inked with blue butterflies could be a good reminder of this goal.
+When you’ve gone through a big life change or are taking steps to affect one, getting inked with blue butterflies could be a good reminder of this goal.

 What Does a Blue Butterfly Tattoo Mean?

-If you don’t want a design that’s fussy or just prefer something discreet, a simple, tiny butterfly on your wrist or behind your ear is another way to get inked.
+If you don’t want a fussy design or prefer something discreet, a tiny butterfly on your wrist or behind your ear is another way to get inked.
 These designs and placements are typical for any butterfly tattoo.

-Rarely will you come across a blue butterfly (the color itself is rare in nature), and sometimes, good fortune can be elusive.
+Rarely will you come across a blue butterfly (the color itself is rare), and sometimes, good fortune can be elusive.
 This could explain their association.

-If you’re not sure about a butterfly tattoo, test out a temporary design like Momentary Ink, which lets you customize a temporary tattoo.
+If you’re unsure about a butterfly tattoo, test out a temporary design like Momentary Ink, which lets you customize a temporary tattoo.

-If you’re set on butterflies but don’t care too much about the blue ones, other options are worth thinking over.
+Other options are worth considering if you’re set on butterflies but don’t care too much about the blue ones.

 Other Butterfly Designs for Your Tattoo

-If you’d rather not get a blue morpho butterfly tattooed, try other species.
-Butterflies come in a riot of colors or in shades of black and white.
-The color you pick will depend on what you want your butterfly tattoo to mean, and likely be dictated by your cultural background.
+Try other species if you’d rather not get a blue morpho butterfly tattooed.
+Butterflies come in a riot of colors or shades of black and white.
+The color you pick will depend on what you want your butterfly tattoo to mean and likely be dictated by your cultural background.

 In different cultures, the same colors will have different meanings.

-A black butterfly tattoo could symbolize fleeting existence, so maybe you want your ink to say you’re dealing aging.
+A black butterfly tattoo could symbolize fleeting existence, so maybe you want your ink to say you’re dealing with aging.
 A white butterfly tattoo, on the other hand, could symbolize purity.
 But in Native American culture, white signifies good luck.
-A yellow butterfly tattoo could mean joy, if you’re Chinese, or hope, if you’re Native American.
+A yellow butterfly tattoo could mean joy if you’re Chinese or hope if you’re Native American.

-One of the more common tattoo designs for this insect is the monarch butterfly.
+One of this insect’s more common tattoo designs is the monarch butterfly.
 Monarch butterfly tattoos have a variety of meanings:

 - The tattoo could mean that you yearn for personal growth because the butterfly is considered a spirit animal

-- The butterfly design could be your way of honoring the departed; in Mexico, the monarch butterfly is a symbol of those who have gone.
+- The butterfly design could be your way of honoring the departed; in Mexico, the monarch butterfly symbolizes those who have gone.

 - Or it doesn’t have to mean anything because you just happen to dig monarch butterflies.